ClinicalTrials.Veeva

 • Any benefit in viewing comfort and visual performance with increased environmental ventilation.

-• Any benefit in viewing comfort and visual performance with increased environmental under strong glare.
+• Any benefit in viewing comfort and visual performance with increased environment under the intense glare.

 <Study design>

 Thirty-four subjects, age 18 to 42, were planned to be recruited.
 This sample size is based on a priori power analysis with 80% and a medium effect size at alpha equal to 0.05.
-Subjects will be stratified into 4 age groups.
-About equal number (8±1) of subjects should have been recruited for each group:
+Subjects will be stratified into four age groups.
+An about equal number (8±1) of subjects should have been recruited for each group:

 • 18-23 yr old